youngD23/youngD23/PulseCheck_D_Young.md

 ## Project Idea

 In our first one-on-one meeting you will spend a couple minutes explaining your project idea and it's associated game kit that you will be modding, we will use these few minutes to make adjustments and scope it correctly based on your interests.
 We will also identify if you want to follow the Unity Learn Pathway or the Unity Software Package Pathway.
 Both will require some level of Unity Learn.

+### Semester Mod Project

+For my project, I have 2 ideas in mind.
+The first project idea is for a personal project that I have been working on.
+It is a 2.5D platformer (A 3D game played from a 2D perspective) where multiple characters will have different abilities and will fight each other while using thier abilities for combat and also to maneuver around the stage in unique ways.
+I want to learn about 3D game development, but I like the style of games like Super Smash Bros and Mortal Kombat.

+The second is to use the FPS Kit listed below.
+I would mod the game to have new guns with different characteristics and abilites to add depth to the game.
+I would also create new rooms for the player to explore and if add different effects to the monsters and manipulate their AI if I could.
+I will choose whichever project works better for the learning pathway I am going down for the class.

 >**PROJECT MOD DETAILS**
 >